farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 We could send notifications my email, text, and in-app or even dynamically select strategies based on user notification preference.
 All without changing the chat library or the individual notifiers.

-DI requires some extra types, but can dramatically reduce implementation complexity as requirements complexity increases.

 ```cs
 class AggregateNotifier : IMessageNotifier{
   private IMessageNotifier[] notifierList;